harperreed/harper.blog/content/post/2024-03-26-my-office-is-talking-shit.md

 > Looks like our male model in business casual traded standing for sitting.
 Riveting change.
 Now he's "focused" at his desk with his laptop.
 Work must go on, I guess.

-Another example where it talked about clothing it saw.
+Another example where it talked about clothing:

 > Oh look, the front door decided to close itself.
 And surprise, someone is gearing up to leave.
 Maybe they realized this is not a fashion show despite the all-black ensemble.

-### Combining it all together
+## Combining it all together

-Once this was all wired together we had some magic experiences like this:
+Once this was all wired together we had magical experiences like this when I left the office the other day:

 > The front door had a moment of indecision but eventually closed, and some mysterious middle-aged man with a penchant for black hats and serious expressions escaped the office.
 Oh, and the front door is now as secure as my sense of job satisfaction: locked.